 Supinoxin is a potential first-in-class small molecule that inhibits the phosphorylation of p68 RNA helicase, a protein that we believe plays a key role in cancer growth, progression and metastasis.
 Phosphorylated p68, which is highly expressed in cancer cells, but not in normal cells, results in up-regulation of cancer-related genes and a subsequent proliferation or tumor growth of cancer cells.
 Supinoxin selectively blocks phosphorylated p68, thereby decreasing the proliferation or growth of cancer cells.
-In pre-clinical tissue culture models and in-vivo xenograft models, Supinoxin has demonstrated synergism with cytotoxic agents and activity against drug resistant cancer cells.
-In particular, in in-vivo xenograft models of human renal cell carcinoma and pancreatic cancer, treatment with Supinoxin on days 1 to 20 in mouse models produced a survival benefit beyond 65 days.
+In pre-clinical tissue culture models and in-vivo xenograft models, Supinoxin has demonstrated single-agent tumor growth inhibition synergism with cytotoxic agents and activity against drug resistant cancer cells.
+In particular, in in-vivo xenograft models of human RCC and pancreatic cancer, treatment with Supinoxin on days 1 to 20 in mouse models produced a survival benefit beyond 65 days.
 In July 2012, we submitted an investigational new drug ("IND") application to the FDA for Supinoxin.
 We initiated a Phase I clinical trial in August 2013 to study Supinoxin's safety and efficacy in patients with solid tumors.
-The MTD of Supinoxin has not yet been achieved.
-Three dosing cycles (25mg, 50mg, 100mg) and no drug related adverse events have been reported.
-The fourth dosing cycle is ongoing.
-We estimate the costs of that study to be approximately \$2,700,000.
+Four doses (25mg, 50mg, 100mg, and 150mg) have been tested and the MTD of Supinoxin has not yet been achieved.
+Testing in the fifth dose group (225mg) is ongoing.